 The end-user is perhaps the most important factor of all, which is why user research is crucial.
 Which users are we targeting?
 What do they need?
 What are their pain points?
 What types of personalities do they have?
 What design styles do they like?
 What are their behaviors?
 How do they prefer to interact with a company like yours?
 What devices do they use?
 How do they surf the web?
 From where and what time of day?

 Our goal during this phase is to gain a deep understanding of both the industry and of potential users.
 We want to know as much as we can about the industry and your users so that we can fine-tune the idea to better serve both.More on user & industry research

 We develop user personas based on research to help everyone involved better understand your users and their pain points.
 From there, we conduct preliminary user and usability testing on your existing site or app and prototypes of our proposed solution.

 Usability testing involves observing actual users performing a task with a website or app.
 During these tests, we observe and evaluate how a set of representative users interact with the solution, keeping an eye out for areas we can improve.
 Since these representative users share the same traits of the user personas, their feedback can prove invaluable.

 We also employ data intelligence solutions to create real-time profiles of users that detail their actions such as reading a particular blog post or opening your email.

-User and usability testing is a process we’ll return to frequently throughout the lifecycle of the finished product to ensure an optimal user experience.Get Started
+User and usability testing is a process we’ll return to frequently throughout the lifecycle of the finished product to ensure an optimal user experience.More on user & usability testing

 A person typically becomes a customer or user after going on what’s known as a “customer journey.”
 During this journey, they become aware of the brand or product, learn about it, compare it to others, and evaluate whether or not it solves a problem they have.